Table of contents: Teves support ↓ Girling support ↓ Teves and Girling calipers ↓ Teves support ↓ Girling support ↓ Teves and Girlittg calipers ↓

-1. Block the front wheels, then jack up the rear of the vehicle and support it on axle stands.
+1. Block the front wheels, then jack up the rear of the car and support it on axle stands.

 2. The thickness of the rear outer brake pads can be checked through the holes in the wheels.
-The inner pads can be checked through the holes in the back of the brake calipers using a mirror and flashlight.
+The inner pads can be checked through the holes at the rear of the brake calipers using a mirror and a flashlight.

 3. If any pad is worn to the specified minimum thickness, replace all rear brake pads together.